 According to the Natural Resources Defense Council, one of the top 10 worst foods for the environment is animal protein which includes beef and lamb.

 If you care about climate change and the environment, you might want to make wise choices regarding your diet.
-So, here are the best and worst foods for the environment.
+So,

 1. Best: Lentils